pwood/fdbexplorer/README.md

 to consume at a glance. `fdbexplorer` is a took in the same vane as `k9s` to make viewing an FoundationDB cluster easier for operators at a glance.

-**This tool is very early in development, it still needs more refactoring to make it maintainable - plus more functionality needs to be added.**
+This tool is early in its life, suggestions or constructive criticism are welcome.

 ## Screencast